nikkipruitt182/Argument-Parser/README.md

 ### Unit Tests

 We created unit tests for 4 of our 5 classes (not including exception classes).
-The final unit tests count was 67 tests.
-By the end of the project, we had 94% of the code coverage, or 94% of the code being tested by unit tests.
+In the final sprint we ended up having was 67 unit tests.
+By the end of the project, we had 94% code coverage, or 94% of the code being tested by unit tests.

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/Overall%20Code%20Coverage.png "Overall Code Coverage")